Originally published November 22nd, 2022

 What gives?

 Well, even though you do your best to make sure you have a steady stream of products being sent to Amazon FBA warehouses so you don’t go out of stock when they finally arrive at the warehouse, it doesn’t mean that they are immediately able to ship out to customers.
+This is a reality many Amazon sellers face when managing FBA inventory across Amazon’s fulfillment centers.

 Reason 1 For Reserve Status: FC Transfer - Products Are Still Being Disbursed

 When you create an order to ship your products to an Amazon FBA warehouse, there is a long chain of events that occurs before your products are finally available for sale and purchasable by customers.
+Understanding this process is essential for managing your Amazon seller central account effectively and forecasting inventory availability.

 Some of the many steps include (but are not limited to):